rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 13
+Equatorial Guinea and Dominican Republic have all of the vowels (a e i o u) in the name.
+They don't count because they have more than one word in the name.
-Find the country that has all the vowels (a, e, i, o, u) in the name with no spaces.
+Find the country that has all the vowels and no spaces in its name.
+You can use the phrase `name NOT LIKE '%a%'` to exclude characters from your results.
+The query shown misses countries like Bahamas and Belarus because they contain at least one 'a'.

 **My Solution:**